Negative Ties Highlight Hidden Extremes in Social Media Polarization: Methods

 \textit{Signed Hamiltonian Eigenvector Embedding for Proximity} (SHEEP), developed by Babul and Lambiotte (\cite{babul2024sheep}), is a spectral embedding method capable of representing proximal information of nodes, using both positive and negative interactions.
 SHEEP is based on the minimization of the repelling Laplacian (\cite{shiDynamicsSignedNetworks2019}), defined as

 where $D^+$ (resp., $D^-$) and $A^+$ (resp., $A^-$) are the degree and adjacency matrix of the positive (resp., negative) part of the network.
-Babul and Lambiotte (\cite{babul2024sheep}) proved the equivalence between the spectrum of the repelling Laplacian and the Hamiltonian in one dimension where positive edges are considered as spring attractive forces and negative edges are anti-spring repulsive forces, as follows.
+Babul and Lambiotte (\cite{babul2024sheep}) proved the equivalence between the spectrum of the repelling Laplacian and the Hamiltonian in one dimension, where positive edges are considered as spring attractive forces and negative edges are anti-spring repulsive forces, as follows.

 In higher dimensions, the algorithm associates each node in the network with a position (i.e., an embedding $\pi_i \in \mathbb{R}^{N}$), generated using the first $k$ eigenvectors of the repelling Laplacian, such that nodes connected by positive edges are placed closer together, and nodes connected by negative edges are placed further apart.
-The algorithm also provides a method to identify the optimal dimension for the embedding, by minimizing a generalized version of the Hamiltonian in Eq.~\ref{eq:sheep} (for more details see ~\cite{babul2024sheep}).
+The algorithm also provides a method to identify the optimal dimension for the embedding, by minimizing a generalized version of the Hamiltonian in Eq.~\ref{eq:sheep} (for more details see~\cite{babul2024sheep}).
 This method, when applied to a signed network of bill co-sponsorship frequency in the US House of Representatives, is successful at recovering the political ideology of the House members on a continuous spectrum (\cite{babul2024sheep}).

-We apply the SHEEP embedding method for each topic to both the unipartite signed network of \textit{user-user} votes and the bipartite signed networks of \textit{user-news outlet} votes.
+We apply the SHEEP embedding method for each topic to both the unipartite signed network of \textit{user-to-user} votes and the bipartite signed networks of \textit{user-to-news outlet} votes.
+We use a normalized version of the adjacency matrix, where the entries are divided by the total degree of the network.
 Following this procedure, we obtain an embedding for each user and news outlet, which we use for further analysis.
 Since nodes with a high number of negative votes are pushed away in one of the dimensions from all other nodes, we project each embedding into one dimension using a principal component analysis (PCA) projection.